-When installing the fuel hose joint, do not apply strong force to the delivery pipe on the throttle body assy.
-The pipe made from resin could be damaged. • Push and pull the fuel hose joint back and forth more than two times, and make sure it is locked and does not come off.
+When installing the fuel hose joint, do not apply strong force to the delivery pipe.
+The pipe made from resin could be damaged.

+Push and pull the fuel hose joints back and forth more than two times, and make sure they are locked and do not come off.

-A. Fuel Hose Joint B. Push and Pull
+A. Fuel Hose Joints B. Push and Pull